Back Slipped Disc

 What is a Spinal Disc?

 The outer section of the spinal disc is the annulus.
 It consists of multi-directional fibrocartilaginous fibre layers.
-That are all densely packed to create a wall around the glycoprotein filled jelly-like disc nucleus.
+They are all densely packed to create a wall around the glycoprotein filled jelly-like disc nucleus.

-The degree of spinal disc injury varies considerably from mild disc strains or internal derangements, mild-moderate-severe disc bulges through to complete disc rupture and herniation of the nucleus through the annular wall.
+Spinal disc injury varies considerably from mild disc strains or internal derangements.
+The mild-moderate-severe disc bulges through to complete disc rupture and herniation of the nucleus through the annular wall.

-The fluid component, or disc nucleus, in the disc centre, is like the caramel inside a bar of chocolate.
+The disc centre, the fluid component, or disc nucleus, is like the caramel inside a chocolate bar.
 It usually moves within the annulus, adjusting to the pressures placed on your spine.

 However, if you injure the annulus, the wall weakens, and the nucleus can press outwards on the weakened disc wall, causing your disc to bulge outwards.

-A disc bulge (commonly referred to as slipped disc) can potentially press against or irritate the nerve where it exits from the spine.
+A disc bulge (commonly referred to as slipped disc) can press against or irritate the nerve’s exits from the spine.
 This nerve pinch can cause back pain, spasms, cramping, numbness, pins and needles, or pain in your legs.